GiG/open/docs/open-source/creating.md

 We expect a commitment from the developers to:

 * Make sure that issues are not left unresolved for an unreasonable amount of time
-* Pull requests are not ignored
+* Make sure that pull requests are not ignored
 * Make sure people from the community can get in contact with the people running the project
 * Make sure there is a clear ChangeLog of changes from one version to the next
 * git commit messages, pull requests, comments and any public discussion should be done at a professional level, keeping in mind that they are visible by the public and affect GiG’s reputation

+!!! warning
     As much as open-source projects can enhance GiG's reputation, leaving projects in a poor state can hurt it.